sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/monitor-external-resources.md

 You can create [proxy entities][1] with [sensuctl][8], the [Sensu API][9], and the [`proxy_entity_name` check attribute][2].
 When executing checks that include a `proxy_entity_name` or `proxy_requests` attribute, Sensu agents report the resulting event under the proxy entity instead of the agent entity.

-This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with get, list, and create permissions for entities, checks, and events.
+To follow this guide, you’ll need to [install][19] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.

 ## Use a proxy entity to monitor a website